twhiston/maxGPT/README.md

 The easiest way to pass your api-key to maxGPT is to send the `api-key my-api-key-value` to the inlet.
-However it's cool to just be able to make a maxGPT object and go, so the recommended method is creating a `.env` file in the root of the maxgpt project folder (the folder which has this README and maxgpt.maxpat in). inside your `.env` file add the following
+However it's cool to just be able to make a maxGPT object in any patch and go, so the recommended method is creating a `.env` file in the root of the maxgpt project folder (the folder which has this README and maxgpt.maxpat in), this should be `Max 8/Packages/maxGPT`.
+Inside your `.env` file add the following, replacing `my-api-key-value` with your API key value.

 ```env
 OPEN_AI_KEY=my-api-key-value